MacMcIrish/intercom-cli/README.md

 Where `<file>` is relative file path in `dir` directory, where `dir` defaults to the `out` directory.

+#### Sync Interest Tags to users
+Need input csv `out/users.csv` with columns `user_id`, `interests` where `user_id` contains the user ids and `interests` contains the relevant, comma separated (no spaces) interests for that user.

+Then call

+  $ node ./intercom-cli.js users sync-interests users.csv --env ENVIRONMENT

+This will remove old interests from user, prefixed with `Interest: `, and add the interests provided, again prefixed with `Interest: `.

 #### De-Duplicate Users

 An issue with intercom is that by using third party software, it's possible to get into a state where users can have the same Intercom ID, with one instance without a User Id and the other with.